stangelid/milnet-sent/README.md

 ## Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis

+---

-The code from the following paper is being migrated to <a target="_blank" href="https://github.com/stangelid/oposum">this repo</a>.
+The code from the following paper has been migrated to <a target="_blank" href="https://github.com/stangelid/oposum">this repo</a>.

+---

 > **Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis**,<br/>
 > Stefanos Angelidis, Mirella Lapata.
 2018. <br/>